Chicken Housing – how to choose your chicken coop

 Wood or Plastic – which is the best chicken coop?

 A traditional material for a chicken coop is wood.
-Coops made of wood can be bought from a supplier or they can be easily made by a keen DIYer.
+Wooden coops can be bought from a supplier or they can be easily made by a keen DIYer.
 If you make your coop yourself then the design opportunities are limitless.
-Plastic is not so easy to make at home.
+A plastic coop is not so easy to make at home.
 Wooden coops range wildly in price from very cheap mass-produced, to very expensive.
 Plastic coops tend to be on the more expensive end of the market.

 Most chicken coops are made to look twee and cute in the garden.
 There is a strong argument for having a visually appealing chicken coop as they need to be pleasing to look at in your garden.
 Believe me, cute and twee does not cut it when you have to clean them out when it is tipping down with rain.
 Thanks to our wonderful British weather, rain is factor to take into strong consideration.
 The rain is not going to hold off because you have left your coop for too long to clean out because it is a pain to clean out unless the weather is dry.
 What if the rain does not stop for days?
 Therefore it follows that easy to clean and quick to clean is a major deal-breaker.